What Is a Formulary and How Does It Affect Your Drug Coverage?

 Confirm your drug's tier placement in your plan's Summary of Benefits and Coverage or on your insurer's drug lookup tool before enrolling or filling a prescription.

-A drug moving from Tier 2 to Tier 3 can materially increase annual cost-sharing, and checking tier placement before selecting a plan is more financially relevant than comparing premiums alone.
-The shift typically means moving from a flat copay to coinsurance, which scales with the drug's negotiated price rather than a fixed dollar amount.
+A drug moving from Tier 2 to Tier 3 can sharply increase annual cost-sharing.
+Checking tier placement before selecting a plan often matters more financially than comparing premiums alone.
+The shift usually means moving from a flat copay to coinsurance, which scales with the drug's negotiated price rather than a fixed dollar amount.

 What Are the Formulary Types?